littledivy/keyturn/README.md

 Self-hosted, multi-user rental search for Pararius with fit scoring, application tracking, alerts, and Apple Maps.
 All runtime state lives in one SQLite database.

+Landlords get a several people applying within minutes of an apartment going up on online portals like Funda and Pararius.
+There are paid subscription services that provide notifications for newly posted rentals, this is free.
+This can also "auto-apply" for you using a personalised message specific to the listing and you can specify your creterias in natural language.

 ![Keyturn dashboard with Apple Maps](assets/dashboard.png)

 ```sh